 Injectable corticosteroids are commonly used to reduce swelling or inflammation.
 Injecting corticosteroids into the epidural space of the spine has been a widespread practice for many decades; however, the effectiveness and safety of the drugs for this use have not been established, and FDA has not approved corticosteroids for such use.
 We started investigating this safety issue when we became aware of medical professionals’ concerns about epidural corticosteroid injections and the risk of serious neurologic adverse events.1 This concern prompted us to review cases in the FDA Adverse Event Reporting System (FAERS) database and in the medical literature (see Data Summary).2-16

 To raise awareness of the risks of epidural corticosteroid injections in the medical community, FDA’s Safe Use Initiative convened a panel of experts, including pain management experts to help define the techniques for such injections which would reduce preventable harm.
 The expert panel’s recommendations will be released when they are finalized (fda.gov).

-It has long been known in the zebra community that corticosteriods contribute to the breakdown of collagen, which is why most of us caution their use in only the most dire of circumstances or not at all.
-It would appear there is even more reason for concern when it comes to spinal injection, which leads me to question how this substance can be safe for injection anywhere in the body, though the statement doesn’t explain if these injuries and deaths usually occur due to the procedure, the substance itself, or perhaps both.
-I look forward to the FDA’s final findings on this topic and frankly hope that corticosteroids are removed from use once their investigation is completed.
+It has long been known in the zebra community that corticosteriods contribute to the breakdown of collagen, which is why most of us caution their use in only the most necessary circumstances.
+It would appear there is even more reason for concern when it comes to spinal injection, which leads me to question how this substance can be safe for injection anywhere in the body, so I decided to do more research about steroids and their safety.
+You can find that article here: Are Steroids Safe?

 Need a natural anti-inflammatory?
 Check out some of the ones I use on my list of supplements.